How Low-cost Allegiant Air Pricing Strategy Compete with Big Airlines ✈️

 Cincinnati/Northern Kentucky International Airport capacity by airline (% of seats): 10-Aug-2015 to 16-Aug-2015

-- Allegiant Air is successful because it doesn’t compete with the bigger airlines but instead goes to niche “underserved markets” or little towns where people want to get away from the city life.
+- Allegiant Air is successful because it doesn’t compete with the bigger airlines but instead goes to niche “underserved markets” or little towns where people want to get away from city life.

 - Allegiant only offers coach seats to promote its destinations.
 It brings small-town people to those vacations spots.
 Most airlines rely on frequent flyers to keep afloat.
-But Allegiant Airlines entices small-town people to go experience a different kind of vacation.
+But Allegiant Airlines lures small-town people to go experience a different kind of vacation.

 - Allegiant may be the cheapest tickets available, but cheap is not always a cheerful experience.
 Many of their customers experience delays, lousy service and extra fees for using their facilities.

 - Instead of buying the newest, most expensive planes, the airline buys used, inexpensive jets.
 Its planes are 23 years old, on average, compared with the industry average of 14 years.
 This can lead to delays through technical engine downtime – and passenger may not even end up getting to their chosen destination.